Faisal-1002/SmartMethods/README.md

 # Task 3

-IN this task I used IBM WAtson to creat a chatbox.
-Then I implment it to my php page in the previous task.
-This chatbox is working as a help center where users can use it for help.
+In this task I used IBM Watson to creat a chatbox.
+Then I implment it to my php page which is in the previous task.
+This chatbox is working as a help center where users can use it for asking help.